IrekRomaniuk/terraform-az-firewallnva/README.md

 Also edit below:

 - network.tf: respurce groups location and subnet prefixes
+- copy terraform.tfvars.example as terraform.tfvars and editvariables if necessary

 ## Result

-Should get the below output at the end:
+Should get the below output at the end (Private ip might be different, depends on network.tf edited):

 ```
 ...